- 4 minutes to read

-The aim of this tutorial is to provide step-by-step recommendations on how to deploy an XAF application in a production environment.
-It is presumed that you have already reviewed the Comprehensive Tutorial (MainDemo Application).
-Here, you will learn how to deploy the application you developed.
-Lessons in this document refer to the simple application (called MySolution) you developed while performing the lessons in the XAF Tutorial.
+The aim of this tutorial is to deploy an XAF application in a production environment.
+It is assumed that you have already reviewed the In-Depth .NET 6+ WinForms & Blazor UI (Employee Manager).
+In this article, you will learn how to deploy the application you developed.
+Lessons in this document refer to the simple application (called MySolution) you developed in the previous lessons in the XAF Tutorial.
 Microsoft SQL Server is used as the database management system (DBMS).
-However, you can use any XAF application, such as one of the demo applications that ships with XAF, or your custom application.
-Similarly, you can use any DBMS supported by XAF.
+However, you can use any XAF application, such as the demo application that ships with XAF, or your custom application.
+You can also use any DBMS supported by XAF.

 Use the Assembly Deployment Tool to analyze your project and obtain the list of assemblies you should deploy.
 Compare the assemblies the tool identifies to the redistributable assemblies list available in the End User License Agreement (EULA).